The heterogeneous impact of the EU-Canada agreement with causal machine learning: Data and preliminary evidence

 \subsection{Customs data and trade regime changes}

-Our primary data source is the French Customs (\textit{Direction Générale des Douanes et Droits Indirects})\footnote{The database was accessed through the CASD, French Secure Data Access Center (project DYNAMEX).}, where we have records of trade values at the product, firm, and month levels.
+Our primary data source is the French Customs (\textit{Direction Générale des Douanes et Droits Indirects})\footnote{We accessed the database through the CASD, French Secure Data Access Center (project DYNAMEX).}, which contains records of export sales for each product-firm-destination-month observation.
 Products are originally classified by the 8-digit Combined Nomenclature (CN8), and firms are identified by their \textit{SIREN} number, i.e., the 9-digit identifier assigned to every registered business in France by the National Institute of Statistics and Economic Studies.
-Moreover, we rely on the WTO tariff databases to retrieve information on those products at the HS 6-digit level whose tariffs or tariff quotas have been modified by the EU-Canada Comprehensive Economic and Trade Agreement (CETA).\footnote{Appendix Table \ref{tab:tariff changes} briefly summarizes the extent of tariff changes for French exporters in Canada due to CETA.}
+Moreover, we rely on the WTO tariff databases to retrieve information on those products at the HS 6-digit level whose tariffs or quotas have been modified by the EU-Canada Comprehensive Economic and Trade Agreement (CETA).\footnote{Appendix Table \ref{tab:tariff changes} briefly summarizes the extent of tariff changes for French exporters in Canada due to CETA.}

-Original customs data are first aggregated from monthly to yearly levels in September-August segments, following the timeline of the trade treaty, which became operational in September 2017.
+Original customs data are first aggregated from monthly to yearly levels in the September-August segments, following the timeline of the trade treaty, which became operational in September 2017.
 In addition, we align the product classification from the 8-digit Combined Nomenclature (CN) to the 6-digit Harmonized System (HS) classification to match the original information on products whose tariff or tariff quota has been changed by CETA.
-Since the HS classification was revised in 2017, we converted the codes of entries back to HS 2012.
+Since the HS classification was revised in 2017, we have converted back to HS 2012.